 Some fibroids produce shooting pain, as well, although this is rare.

-Treatment for fibroids starts with a specialist such as Dr. Espino doing a full exam on the patient.
+Treatment for fibroids starts with a specialist doing a full exam on the patient.
 Testing may include an ultrasound to get confirmation if needed, and lab tests to rule out potential bleeding problems.
 In some cases, the doctor might choose to do a hysteroscopy to see inside the uterus.

 Treatments involve medications that target the hormones that can trigger fibroids, such as gonadotropin-releasing hormone agonists.
 A progestin-releasing intrauterine device, or IUD, can help manage the symptoms and allow the fibroid to disappear on its own, too.